TriangleDataCenter/Triangle-GB/README.md

 # Triangle-GB
 Frequency-domain GB TDI-2.0 response, modified from GBGPU (the GPU implementation of FastGB algorithm) to support the numerical orbit of Taiji and TDI-2.0.
-The responses are consistent with the time-domain simulations of **Triangle-Simulator**.
+The responses are consistent with the time-domain simulations of **Triangle-Simulator** (see Example 0).
-The code also offers as an illustrative example for the preliminary analysis of **Taiji Data Challenge**, and should not be regarded as a solution to all the challenges.
+Also offered is an illustrative example (Example 1) for the preliminary analysis of **Taiji Data Challenge**, while it **should not** be regarded as a solution to all the challenges.
+Especially, only individual GBs are analyzed in the example, while for realistic data, the major challenge we face would be the overlap of numerous signals.

 # Installation
 1. install [Triangle-Simulator](https://github.com/TriangleDataCenter/Triangle-Simulator)